Shopalytic/docs/_includes/events.md

 `discount_refund` | the amount of discount being refunded | decimal | 15.50

-UPS
-USPS
-FedEx
-Canada Post
-New Zealand Post

 <h2 id="shipment">shipment</h2>
 Called once shipping and tracking details for an order become available.
 If the order is broken up into multiple shipments you will need to call `shipment` once for each shipment.
+If you use one of our supported [Shipping Carrier Codes](#carriers) we will automatically populate the shipment sent and delivery times (you wont need to call `shipment_update` or set the `date_shipped` / `date_delivered`).

 <pre>Required Parameters</pre>